Latest Newsletter available to download here. MHS NEWSLETTER ISSUE 2

 To the Ends of the Earth, By John Marquess

-John Marquess left Maghera as a young man to join the Royal Navy.
+John Marquess left Maghera as a young man to join the Merchant Navy.
 This article chronicles his adventures as he travelled to the far-flung reaches of the globe.

 Fair Faa Ye!
 By Deirdre Speers Whyte